 - a.
-Programmatic Environmental Impact Report for the Chino Basin Optimum Basin Management Program and Peace Agreement, certified by the IEUA in July 2000.
-SCH No. 200004104738. - b.
-Initial Study for the Implementation of Storm Water and Imported Water Recharge at 20 Recharge Basins in Chino Basin (implementing the 2001 RMP), This Initial Study tiers off of the OBMP PEIR and covers the construction and operation of all of the 2001 RMP projects that were selected for implementation.39 - a.
 Supplemental Environmental Impact Report for IEUA Wastewater Projects and Peace II Projects, certified by IEUA in September 2010.
-SCH No. 200004104740.
+SCH No. 200004104744.
 This SEIR, in addition to covering IEUA wastewater projects, includes the nexus of the constructed 2001 RMP projects and future storm water and dry-weather runoff recharge projects to the salt and nutrient management plan for the Chino Basin, as included in the Basin Plan for the Santa Ana River Watershed (see Section 3.9.2 below). - b.
-The CEQA process for the 2013 RMPU is being conducted as described below for the proposed recharge projects listed in Table 2: - CEQA process for the San Sevaine Basins project was completed and certified in January 2016.41 - ii.
+The CEQA process for the 2013 RMPU is being conducted as described below for the proposed recharge projects listed in Table 3: - i.
+CEQA process for the San Sevaine Basins project was completed and certified in January 2016.45 - ii.
 CEQA process for the Lower Day Creek Basin project is projected to be completed and certified in March 2016. - iii.
-CEQA process for the remaining projects listed in Table 3 are projected to be completed and certified in November 2016.
+CEQA process for the remaining projects listed in Table 3 is projected to be completed and certified in November 2016.